Sri Lanka in 8 days: temples, nature, and the ocean

 Discovering Ella

 Today we explore Ella , a corner of paradise nestled between mountains and plantations.
-We can climb Little Adam's Peak for a breathtaking view, or reach the famous Nine Arch Bridge , where we wait for the train to pass through forests and hills.
+We can climb Little Adam's Peak for a breathtaking view, or reach the famous Nine Arch Bridge, where we can wait for the train to pass through forests and hills.
 After lunch, we leave the mountains and head towards the south coast.
 A change of scenery, a change of pace: the sea awaits us !

 Beach and relaxation: the slow rhythm of the ocean